stark1tty/awesome-PhD/README.md

 - [PAPYRI](https://papyri.info/): The Papyrological Navigator (PN) supports searching, browsing, and aggregation of ancient papyrological documents and related materials; the Papyrological Editor (PE) enables multi-author, version controlled, peer reviewed scholarly curation of papyrological texts, translations, commentary, scholarly metadata, institutional catalog records, bibliography, and images.
 - [THE SIFTER](https://thesifter.org/): A free website for searching and comparing authors, their works and the details of their works regarding food and related topics worldwide and throughout history.
 - [VRW](https://www.victorianresearch.org/openaccessperiodicals.html): Open Access 19th-century Periodicals.

-### Neuroscience
-- [3D BRAIN](https://www.instructables.com/3D-print-your-own-brain/): Do you have an anatomical scan of your brain and access to a 3D-printer?
-Follow this easy tutorial to print your own brain.
-- [BRAIN CODE SELECTOR](https://sidchop.shinyapps.io/braincode_selector/): This tool summarized tools to visualize brain data in R, Python, and Matlab.
-- [DICOMTAGS](https://exiftool.org/TagNames/DICOM.html): Do you want to know where specific information is saved in the DICOM file of your imaging data.
-Check out DICOM Tags.
-- [EDUCORTEX](https://paulscotti.github.io/educortex/): This handy educational, browser-based visualization tool allows you to enter any functional or anatomical term and visualize the parts of the brain that are most associated with that term.
-Check the [GitHub repository](https://github.com/PaulScotti/educortex) or corresponding [paper](https://jose.theoj.org/papers/10.21105/jose.00075).
-- [ETYMOLOGY OF THE BRAIN](https://twitter.com/etymology_nerd/status/1515312745125584896?s=20): Want to know how some parts of the brain got their names?
-Check out this cool image.
-- [FMRI COURSE](https://ucl.podia.com/designing-and-analysing-fmri-experiments): Learn how to design and analyze fMRI experiments in this free course.
-- [FSBRAIN](https://cran.r-project.org/web/packages/fsbrain/vignettes/fsbrain.html): This R package "helps visualize surface-based brain structure data for large groups of subjects with very little code" and "also supports the computation of simple brain morphometry measures".
-- [LIST OF NEUROSCIENCE DATABASES](https://en.wikipedia.org/wiki/List_of_neuroscience_databases): A comprehensive Wikipedia list of Neuroscience databases.
-- [NEUROQUERY](https://neuroquery.org/): NeuroQuery is a tool for meta-analysis of neuroimaging studies, relating text queries to activations as well as associations between terms used together in neuroimaging publications.
-More info in the corresponding [paper](https://elifesciences.org/articles/53385).
-- [NEUROSYNTH](https://neurosynth.org/): NeuroSynth is for large-scale, automated synthesis of functional magnetic resonance imaging (fMRI) data.
-You can search for word associations and papers with specific MNI coordinates.

 ### Physical Geography
 - [STAGLAB](https://www.fabiocrameri.ch/staglab/): The easy-to-use, testable and fully reproducible collection of geodynamic diagnostics for mantle convection models.